 Entire volumes have been written regarding this topic.
 In a nutshell, TLC believes in an integrated approach to preventative medicine that is tailored to the individual pet.
 Vaccine programs, regular deworming, flea and tick control, heartworm prevention, nutritional information beyond the “feed this brand of food”, dental education, ear care education, exercise recommendations and basic behavioral information are all part of TLC’s approach to this aspect of pet care…and we start talking about these things from your first visit to your last.
 Regular bloodwork to detect problems sooner rather than later and regular dental cleanings to remove tartar before tooth rot sets in and becomes only manageable not correctable, are just two examples of procedures we discuss to maintain the highest quality of life for our pets and their families.
 We also discuss breed related characteristics with each family and we encourage people interested in purchasing a new pet to call us with any questions before they buy!
 Many an unhappy marriage between pet and family can be avoided if people have a better understanding of the breed they are buying and whether it fits their family lifestyle/expectations!

 TLC Animal Hospital is committed to spaying and neutering companion animals as appropriate.
 We are also committed to providing these procedures in as safe and pain free manner as possible.
 We firmly believe that all surgery is uncomfortable and we offer a variety of high quality pain medications for pets.
-We offer spaying and neutering for dogs, cats and rabbits.
-We also provide declaw surgery for our feline friends that must have this procedure performed.
+We offer spaying and neutering for dogs and cats.
 Please call with any questions regarding these procedures.
 Spaying and neutering is responsible pet ownership!

 All the doctors at TLC Animal Hospital enjoy ultrasound procedures.
 This may be because of the versatility having ultrasound capability provides.
 Being able to acquire real time images of various organs can supplement and enhance x-ray studies.
 We can biopsy various tissues without the need for invasive surgery when attempting to arrive at a diagnosis for a pet.
 Evaluation of pregnant pets and the viability of fetuses is also capable using ultrasound.
 Overall, the ultrasound has many uses and most practitioners that utilize them could never imagine not having one again!